Is data science fundamentally about storytelling? Plenty of people think so:

 Moving from the actual evidence from the data into storytelling is fraught with potential complications.
 Most often the problem we encounter is one of inferring causation when we only see correlation.
-Statistician Kaiser Fung calls the turn from evidence-based reporting of data analytic results to storytelling “story time” and finds it happening with regularity in journalists’ reporting of scientific research.
-Of course it occurs in research papers too.
+Statistician Kaiser Fung calls the turn from evidence-based reporting of data analytic results to storytelling “story time

 In this case, we don’t have any good information about why suppliers submitted more resumes after the change—we just know that they did.

 At IQN Labs, we start by investigating business questions like this, but our goal is eventually to develop machine intelligence supporting effective temporary labor hiring practices.
 Our intention is not as much to understand what happened in the past as to improve what happens in the future.
 So the next step in our standard process is not to investigate why we saw the counterintuitive result, but rather to consider the implication of these results for how to best use data to drive better outcomes.